taichi/modernjs/modernjs.en.md

 For example, [OOCSS](http://oocss.org/), [BEM](http://getbem.com/), and [SMACSS](https://smacss.com/) are included in major naming conventions is there.

 Also, write CSS more securely using meta-language such as [Sass (SCSS)](http://sass-lang.com/) or [less](http://lesscss.org/) Efforts have also been made.
-The most important function of these meta languages ​​is to limit the scope of influence by nesting the definitions of styles.
+The most important feature of these meta-languages ​​is to limit the scope of influence by nesting the definitions of styles.

-The meta language is excellent as a mechanism to control the complexity of the CSS itself, but since the CSS is a mechanism for deciding what kind of appearance is given to the DOM structure in the first place, the design of the DOM structure and the design of the CSS can not be separated .
+The meta-language is excellent as a mechanism to control the complexity of the CSS itself, but since the CSS is a mechanism for deciding what kind of appearance is given to the DOM structure in the first place, the design of the DOM structure and the design of the CSS can not be separated.

 If so, it is desirable that the design of the [React] component and the design of the CSS are consistent.
 It would be impossible to treat each as a completely independent event.

-[React] In order to ensure consistency between the design of the component and the design of the CSS, either way is the priority.
+[React] to ensure consistency between the design of the component and the design of the CSS, either way, is the priority.
 In that case, it is desirable to bring local variables to CSS and make it the default behavior.

 The concepts and efforts devised to realize this are [CSS Modules].

 [CSS Modules] is a concept derived from the community of [React], but similar functions are also found in [Vue.js](https://vue-loader.vuejs.org/en/features/css-modules.html), [There is a similar function in Angular 2](http://joaogarin.github.io/css-modules-angular2/) Looks like.

-Detailed information on the CSS problem resolved by [CSS Modules] is [There is a blog entry by members of the CSS Modules team](http://glenmaddern.com/articles/css-modules), so please refer to that .
+Detailed information on the CSS problem resolved by [CSS Modules] is [There is a blog entry by members of the CSS Modules team](http://glenmaddern.com/articles/css-modules), so please refer to that.

 To summarize, [CSS Modules] is not just a kind of CSS design methodology based on new naming conventions.
 Also, using [CSS Modules] does not mean you do not have to use the CSS meta language.
-Even web designers accustomed to existing naming conventions should learn [CSS Modules] if you are doing UI design with projects that share work with large numbers of people.
+Even web designers were accustomed to existing naming conventions should learn [CSS Modules] if you are doing UI design with projects that share work with to add.

-Even if you use [CSS Modules], CSS designed to make UI consistent for the entire application will be defined to the global space as before, so existing CSS It does not mean that you do not need design knowledge on the design.
+Even if you use [CSS Modules], CSS designed to make UI consistent for the entire application will be defined in the global space as before, so existing CSS It does not mean that you do not need design knowledge on the design.

 ### [React] in [CSS Modules]
 To introduce [CSS Modules] to [React], use [css-loader] of [webpack] to process CSS and then write a dedicated description to the [React] component side.
 [Webpack] will be explained later.